straup/flamework-artisanal-integers/README.md

 flamework-artisanal-integers
 ==

-Drop-in code and libraries for using artisinal integer-as-a-service provider APIs in your Flamework projects.
+Drop-in code and libraries for using artisanal integer-as-a-service provider APIs in your Flamework projects.

 Example